ratwolfzero/hopalong_python/README.md

 This program is available in two versions:

-- Basic Version: Calculates and displays the Hopalong Attractor.
+- Basic version: Calculation and display of the hopalong attractor.
-- Extended Version: Tracks and visualizes pixel hit counts ("density") and generates statistics on the distribution of these counts.
+- Advanced version: Like the basic version plus statistics and visualization of the pixel hit counts

 ### Color Mapping